dsolstad/walkthrough-try2hack.nl/level03.md

 #### Level 3

 You will get an annoying prompt that disables you to view the source with right click and ctrl+u.
-Just click on it and stop the browser before you get transfered to disneyland!
-View the source directly with: view-source:http://try2hack.nl/levels/level3-.xhtml
+Just view the source directly by writing this in the address bar: view-source:http://try2hack.nl/levels/level3-.xhtml

 The Javascript you will find is:
 ```javascript